graphql/graphql-spec/spec/Section 3 -- Type System.md

 Tagged type extensions have the potential to be invalid if incorrectly defined.

 1. The named type must already be defined and must be a Tagged type.
-2. The members of a Tagged type extension must have unique names; no two members may share the same name.
+2. The member fields of a Tagged type extension must have unique names; no two member fields may share the same name.
-3. The members of a Tagged type extension must not have names beginning with {"__"}.
+3. The member fields of a Tagged type extension must not have names beginning with {"__"}.
-4. Any members of a Tagged type extension must not be already defined on the original Tagged type.
+4. Any member fields of a Tagged type extension must not be already defined on the original Tagged type.
-5. Members of a Tagged type extension must not cause {IsOutputType(taggedType)} and {IsInputType(taggedType)} to both become {false}.
+5. Member fields of a Tagged type extension must not cause {IsOutputType(taggedType)} and {IsInputType(taggedType)} to both become {false}.
 6. Any non-repeatable directives provided must not already apply to the